cto-ai/action/README.md

 ## Optional Inputs

-### `environment`

-Environment that workflow is running in.

-### `image`

-Built image id if available
+The following action fields are optional; however, more complex builds may require them.

 ### `branch`

-Branch used to reference where change is taking place (If not present, action will try to use ref value if available to event type)
+The `branch` field refers to the git branch name where the change occurs.
+When absent, the action will use the `ref` value if available to the event type.

 ### `commit`

-Commit id to uniquely reference the event (If not present, action will try to use SHA value if available to event type)
+The `commit` field refers to the commit id where the change occurs.
+When absent, the action will use the SHA value if available to the event type.

 ### `repo`

-Repo used to reference where change is taking place (If not present, action will try to use the name of the repository the workflow is running in)
+The `repo` field refers to the repository name where the change occurs.
+When absent, the action will use the repository's name where the workflow runs.

+### `environment`

+The `environment` field refers to the environment in which the workflow is running.

+### `image`

+The `image` field refers to the OCI image name or ID associated with this event.

 ## Recommendations